What Is an E2 Visa?

 E2 Visa Processing Time and Fees

 E2 visa processing time varies significantly by location and individual circumstances.
+For detailed timeline information, see our complete E2 visa processing time guide.
 Average timelines based on U.S. Embassy data (August 2025):

 Delays occur frequently.
 USCIS guidance warns applicants to allow ample time before planned business launch dates.